servo/book/src/hacking/debugging-on-openharmony.md

 hdc shell hilog -p off
 ```

-### Devtools and port forwards
+### DevTools and port forwards

-You can enable the devtools and connect to them remotely with Firefox.
+You can enable the DevTools server and connect to it remotely with Firefox.
 It is easiest to do this with the command line via
-`hdc shell aa start -a EntryAbility -b org.servo.servo --psn=--devtools=1234`
+`hdc shell aa start -a EntryAbility -b org.servo.servo --psn=--devtools=6080`
 To connect to an instance of Servo you have to forward the port with
-`hdc fport tcp:1234 tcp:1234`.
+`hdc fport tcp:6080 tcp:6080`.
 You should see a message that the forward succeeded.
 Now you can
-connect to the devtools using `localhost:1234`.
+connect to the DevTools server using `localhost:6080`.